 Being evicted in such a manner has a significant impact on the lives of affected tenants.
-That is why the Government believes it is absolutely critical that these amendments be given priority.
-Specifically, the bill has three main objects: firstly, to require mortgagees to give tenants at least 30 days' notice if they wish to recover vacant possession of the rental property; secondly, in cases where a tenant is told to leave by a mortgagee, to specify that no rent is payable during the period of the notice given; and, thirdly, to put in place a simple system to allow a mortgagee to authorise release of the tenant's rental bond.
-The first objective is the most important as it will put an end to the practice of tenants being asked to leave with little notice.
+That is why the Government believes it is absolutely critical that these matters be given priority.
+Specifically, the bill has three main objectives: firstly, to require mortgagees to give tenants at least 30 days notice if they wish to recover vacant possession of the rental property; secondly, in cases where a tenant is told to leave by a mortgagee, to specify that no rent is payable during the period of the notice given; and, thirdly, to put in place a simple system to allow a mortgagee to authorise release of the tenant's rental bond.

+The first objective is the most important, as it will put an end to the practice of tenants being asked to leave with little notice.
 The 30-day notice period was one of more than 100 reform proposals contained in the report entitled "Residential Tenancy Law Reform-A New Direction", which was released by the Government for consultation purposes.

-This particular set of proposals regarding mortgagee repossessions drew a wide cross-section of support from those lodging submissions; most people acknowledged the obvious inequity experienced by tenants under the present system.
-The Government believes that 30 days represents a fair balance between the interests of tenants and mortgagees.
-Of course, it will give those tenants affected a reasonable opportunity to find another rental property while not unduly delaying the sale processes for the mortgagee.
+This particular set of proposals regarding mortgagee repossessions drew a wide cross-section of support in submissions-most people acknowledged the obvious inequity experienced by tenants under the present system.
+The Government considers that 30 days represents a fair balance between the interests of tenants and mortgagees.
+It will give those tenants affected a reasonable opportunity to find another rental property, while not unduly delaying the sale processes for the mortgagee.

 Thirty days is consistent with the current notice period that can be given when a landlord ordinarily sells rented premises and the new owner requires vacant possession.
-The period is consistent also with the current approach taken in Queensland, Victoria and Tasmania, which all require tenants to be given at least 28 days' notice by a mortgagee.
-Having said this, the bill will now allow mortgagees to give tenants more than 30 days' notice to vacate or to extend the notice period given already if the tenant is experiencing difficulty finding alternate accommodation.
+The period is also consistent with the current approach taken in Queensland, Victoria and Tasmania, which all require tenants to be given at least 28 days notice by a mortgagee in such circumstances.
+That said, the bill will also allow mortgagees the flexibility to give tenants more than 30 days notice to vacate or to extend the notice period given already if the tenant is experiencing difficulty finding other accommodation.
+I appeal to mortgage lenders in these difficult economic times to consider compassionately all such requests for more time from tenants on a case-by-case basis.

-In this connection, I appeal to mortgagee lenders in these difficult economic times to consider compassionately all such requests for more time from tenants on a case-by-case basis.
-Where New South Wales differs from other States will be in the provision of a rent-free period for those tenants who find themselves caught up in this difficult situation.
-The bill provides that when a tenant is given notice to vacate by a mortgagee, they will not be required to pay any rent, fee or any charge during the 30-day notice period, and they can recover any rent that they may have paid in advance.
-The purpose of this amendment is to provide a level of immediate compensation for tenants to help cover their relocation expenses.
-This includes removalists' costs and paying for electricity and other utilities to be connected at their new home.
-Unfortunately, on occasions tenants are evicted by a mortgagee just days or weeks into a new tenancy agreement, resulting in the money the tenant spent on moving in essentially being wasted.
+New South Wales will lead other jurisdictions in the provision of a rent-free period for tenants who find themselves caught in such a difficult situation.
+The bill provides that when a tenant is given notice to vacate by a mortgagee, they will not be required to pay any rent, fee or any charge during the 30-day notice period, and they can recover any rent that they may have paid in advance for that period.
+This will provide a level of immediate compensation for tenants to help cover their relocation expenses such as removalists' costs and any bonds for electricity and other utilities to be connected at their new home.
+Unfortunately, there have been occasions where tenants have been evicted by a mortgagee just days or weeks into a new tenancy agreement, resulting in the money the tenant had just spent on moving in essentially being wasted.